 TGax Editor: Insert the following paragraph after the paragraph below:

 An HE AP corresponding to the ER BSS shall not respond to the Probe Request or (Re)Association Request frames sent from a non-HT STA, or an HE STA that does not support Partial Band Extended Range capability if the HE AP transmits ER Beacon in HE_ER_SU PPDU with 106-tone RU.
+An HE AP that is not operating an ER BSS may set the ER SU Disable subfield to 1 in the HE Operation element it transmits to 1.